People frequently ask me about agency and what it means. You’re exercising agency over your life and career right now?

 Why is it important?
 It’s the driving force behind motivation.

-When we exercise agency, we trust ourselves to make decisions and willingly take responsibility for our decisions and actions and their outcomes.
+When we exercise agency, we trust ourselves to make decisions and willingly take responsibility for those decisions, actions, and their outcomes.

 What happens when our agency goes missing?
 We are miserable and stuck.